-Dr. Chang has worked in a variety of areas, such as brain tumor, traumatic brain injury, health outcome, image study, women’s health and diabetes epidemiology.
+Dr. Chang has worked in a variety of areas, such as brain tumor, traumatic brain injury, health outcome, neuroimaging study, women’s health and diabetes epidemiology.
 She serves as the statistician in several epidemiological studies including Cardiovascular Health Study, Women’s Health Initiative and Study of Women’s Health Across the Nation.
-In the past ten years she has been involved in numerous grant preparations, providing statistical expertise in design, analysis and power/sample size calculations.
+Over the years she has been involved in numerous grant preparations, providing statistical expertise in design, analysis and power/sample size calculations.

 Specialized Areas of Interest

 Education & Training